johngorski/quilsteroids/README.md

 - No asteroid field refresh when the field is cleared
 - No teleportation
 - Asteroid art doesn't match
+- Compiled jar is ~20MB--would never have flown in 1979!

 The list is not meant to be exhaustive.